 The only real complaints I can say about the Eightarc Fusion I received is that the plexiglass cover raises up a bit higher than the ABS plastic housing, the slanted curve of the wrist rest was actually causing me a bit of a cramp, but by adjusting my posture the problem went away, and that the compartment door is much harder to open than on the Mad Catz TE when the cord is inside, but after working out the latch a couple of times, it became easier.

-The Eightarc Fusion is gaining more traction with fighting game players for its tight controls and full compatibility with the most popular platforms of the day.
+Bottom Line: The Eightarc Fusion is gaining more traction with fighting game players for its tight controls and full compatibility with the most popular platforms of the day.
 The stick even comes in a stylish, almost shoe-box style box which I use regularly as safe transportation for it.
 As with any fightstick, what works is almost always going to boil down to personal preference, but the quality of the manufacture, parts, and features of the Eightarc Fusion are incredibly difficult to argue with, and this absolutely serves as an excellent early chapter in a strong legacy of professional-grade peripherals.

 - Stick is tight and precise, offering optimum control and performance

 - Cross-platform support out of the box makes this a great stick that promises not to create issues at public events or social gatherings

 - Sleek, attractive presentation all the way to the box it’s packaged in, this fightstick catches the eye of anybody who appreciates craftsmanship